SettleMint

 Read the conversion triggers on a DALP token, including the effective price after discount and cap, and the published, disabled, and republished lifecycle of each trigger.

-Discover the triggers on a token, read the effective price each one offers, and audit when a trigger was published, disabled, or republished using the two read endpoints below.
-Both are read-only: they list and report triggers but cannot publish, disable, or execute against them.
+Use the two read-only endpoints below to discover the triggers on a token, read the effective price each one offers, and audit when a trigger was published, disabled, or republished.
+Neither endpoint publishes, disables, or executes against triggers.

 List triggers